 By contrast, a company which owns a let property that the directors spend some time managing will not be considered to be a trading company unless there is some other activity within the company which can be classified as a trade.
 Letting a property is only regarded as a trade if there are considerable activities around receiving and catering for those who pay the rent.

 Furnished holiday accommodation let on a commercial basis is regarded as a trade, as is a bed and breakfast business or a hotel.
 However letting an industrial unit is not generally treated as a trading activity.

-If you are thinking of selling your business, ask us to check whether ER will apply before you agree the terms of the sale.
+If you are thinking of selling your business, ask us to check whether BADR will apply before you agree the terms of the sale.